POL 10.00.01 - Patent and Tangible Research Policy

 UNC Policy 500.2 – Patent and Copyright Policy

-UNC Policy 300.2.2 – Conflicts of Interest and Commitment Affecting Faculty and Nonfaculty EPA Employees
+UNC Policy 300.2.2 – Conflicts of Interest and Commitment Affecting Faculty and Nonfaculty EHRA Employees

 UNC Code: Appendix I